DCMidwood/dap-admin-api/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+Following section indicates how to dpeloy and use the application.

 ### Prerequisites

-<<<<<<< HEAD
-Requires a postgres sql database called dapadmin check it complies with SQLALCHEMY_DATABASE_URI in the app.py module requires the tables, values and views, which can be made using the text in the resources -> postgressql text files
+Requires a postgres sql database called dapadmin
+Check it complies with SQLALCHEMY_DATABASE_URI in the app.py module Requires tables, values and views, which can be created by running the prompts resources -> postgressql text files

 =======
 > create a virtual environment
 > make sure pipenv is installed